-If your Costa Rica Itinerary includes a stop in the cooler mountains of Monteverde and nearby Santa Elena, you are in for a treat!
+If your Costa Rica Itinerary includes a stop in the cooler mountains of Monteverde, you are in for a treat!
+This guide will help you quickly narrow down the best activities.

 Hiking the Cloud Forest